TharushaSachinthana/ai-data-analysis-agent/README.md

 # 📊 AI Data Analysis Agent

-### 🎓 FREE Step-by-Step Tutorial
-**👉 [Click here to follow our complete step-by-step tutorial](https://www.theunwindai.com/p/build-an-ai-data-analysis-agent) and learn how to build this from scratch with detailed code walkthroughs, explanations, and best practices.**

-An AI data analysis Agent built using the Agno Agent framework and Openai's gpt-4o model.
-This agent helps users analyze their data - csv, excel files through natural language queries, powered by OpenAI's language models and DuckDB for efficient data processing - making data analysis accessible to users regardless of their SQL expertise.
+An intelligent AI data analysis agent built using the Agno Agent framework and OpenAI's GPT-4o model.
+This agent helps users analyze their data through natural language queries, making data analysis accessible to everyone regardless of their SQL expertise.

+**Key Improvement**: This project uses Pandas for robust data analysis on Windows systems, with full support for CSV and Excel files.

 ## Features